-AMI awards two cash prizes at the Muestra Joven, Havana, Cuba
+AMI awards two cash prizes at the Muestra Joven, Havana, Cuba, April 2016

 For the second year in a row AMI has awarded cash prizes at the Muestra Joven Film Festival April 5-10, 2016.
-This year our Cerrando Distancias prizes were given to Lazaro Gonzalez for his documentary, Villa Rosa and Gabriela Leal Carranza for her animation, Quieres venir conmigo?
+This year our Closing Distances/Cerrando Distancias Film Prizes went to Lazaro Gonzalez for his documentary, Villa Rosa and Gabriela Leal Carranza for her animation, Quieres venir conmigo?
 (Want to come with me?).
-AMI is planning on distributing Villa Rosa when it is finished this fall as part of the AMI Cuba DVD catalogue with Icarus Films.
+AMI will be distributing Villa Rosa this fall as part of the AMI Cuba DVD catalogue with Icarus Films.

 AMI to give $2k prize at the Muestra Joven (Young Directors Film Festival) in Havana, April 5-10, 2016.